una-auxme/paf/doc/dev_talks/paf24/joker_rules_paf24.md

    - “I would like to play the Joker card for the sprint review on 2024-11-25.”
 4. Your name and intent will be confirmed by the team and chair.

-> [!NOTE] 2 week sprints require two Joker cards to cover the entire sprint.
+> [!NOTE] 2-week sprints require two Joker cards to cover the entire sprint.

 ## 3. Special Circumstances